-- 12 weeks - 2 hours of lecture/ tutorials per week
+- 12 weeks - 2-hour lecture / 2-hour tutorial per week

-MPK4012Y CAPSTONE PROJECT: IMPROVING KINESIOLOGY PRACTICE (1.0 FCE)
+MPK4012Y Capstone Project: Improving Kinesiology Practice (1.0 FCE)

-In this capstone project, students will draw upon a mixture of research, assessment, intervention, analysis and communication skills acquired throughout the program to develop a plan to improve kinesiology practice.
+In this capstone project, students will draw upon a mixture of research and practical experience to develop a comprehensive plan to improve a specific area of kinesiology practice.
 This may take the form of a plan for a new area of practice, a new approach for an established area or improved implementation of known best practices.
-Students will present their findings in a conference-style atmosphere.
+Students will be guided to use the assessment, design, implementation, evaluation and communication skills acquired throughout the program to develop their ideas.
+Small and large group activities will also be used to explore proposed solutions, examine existing approaches, evaluate progress and provide feedback.
+Students will have an opportunity to share their projects in a conference-style atmosphere.